isomerpages/nparks-biodiversity/_festival-programmes/Online Events.md

 permalink: /festival-programmes/Online-events
 description: ""
 ---
-The Festival of Biodiversity this year features many Online Events, through a wide variety of **Upcoming Webinars**.
+The Festival of Biodiversity this year features many online events, through a wide variety of **Upcoming Webinars**.
 The Festival of Biodiversity also has a deep catalog of **Past Webinars** for viewing of biodiversity content on demand!

 ### Navigate To: